August 28, 2018

 now you can. amazing stories from customers.

 now. you. can.
 Three simple words.
-Now You Can came about at through the power of stories.
-Soon after UnderCool arrived on the market we stared receiving incredible stories from our customers.
+Now You Can came about through the power of stories.
+Soon after UnderCool arrived on the market we started receiving incredible stories from our customers.

-These stories are why we get up in the morning, they are our inspiration that drives ThermApparel.
+These stories are why we get up in the morning, they are the inspiration that drives ThermApparel.
 Please tell us your now you can story.

 Then a few researchers heard about the change in lighting and had the insight to realize they now had a test group and a control group.
-They set about the task of measuring the differences if the factories.
+They set about the task of measuring the differences of the factories.
 No cliffhanger for those sensitive to heat, the differences were DRAMATIC.
-By the way Southeast Asia (Bangalore its Hot and Humid, like WOW its hot and there's no a/c)
+By the way Southeast Asia (Bangalore is Hot and Humid, like WOW it's hot and there's no a/c)

-Here's the numbers, for every degree above 85F production decreased by 3%...wow... workers reported a loss of concentration and in a garment factory that can lead to injuries and death.
-A 4 degree drop in temperature was achieved by switching to LED lights, the garment factory now uses 1/7th of the electricity and the workers report better concentration and more production goals meet.
+Here are the numbers, for every degree above 85F production decreased by 3%...wow... workers reported a loss of concentration in a garment factory that can lead to injuries and death.
+A 4-degree drop in temperature was achieved by switching to LED lights, the garment factory now uses 1/7th of the electricity and the workers report better concentration and more production goals.

 photo by Lauren Fleischmann